locborgtus/mic/minecraft/1_basic.md

 Test all these keys to make sure they work.

+Resize the window by using `tab` to about half the screen, on the right side.

 Remember to get out using `tab`, or `alt-tab`.
 If you can't look around in minecraft, make sure to click on the mouse.

 ## Start programming Python ##